 Nearly twenty thousand troops have taken part in a military exercise organised by the British Army of the Rhine in West Germany.

-Nearly twenty thousand troops have taken part in a military exercise organised by the British Army of the Rhine in West Germany.
+Background: Nearly twenty thousand troops have taken part in a military exercise organised by the British Army of the Rhine in West Germany.
 The operation --code named Exercise keystone--reached its climax on Wednesday (@$ October with a series of mock battles near the town of Hamlin, in the hill-lined valleys of northern Germany.

 SYNOPSIS: The backbone of Exercise Keystone was provided by 145 Chieftain main battle tanks.
 They were supported by infantry and artillery and a full range of military units.